Part 1: Child's Play

 In 1975 I was hired to play piano for dance classes and I began to write music.
 I co-founded the Woodstock Music and Dance Ensemble-- seven musicians and four dancers - which was the vehicle for my early compositions.
 Later, I wrote for the Laredo Dance Company of London, a multi-national ensemble.

 In the 1980’s I focused on writing for my quintet, and through the 1990’s, my book of compositions expanded.
 I developed a contrapuntal style very much influenced by the work of Kenny Wheeler, and my band developed a signature sound.
-I'm still playing with these same cats from time to time.
+I still play with these same guys from time to time.

 Don Davis, Tim Moran, me, Tony Vacca, Tom Schmidt, around 1986

 In 1983-84 I made my first recording as a leader, the vinyl LP Gallery of Air.
-In the past few years this record has caught fire with vinyl enthusiasts and record collectors around the world.
-It amazes me that music I wrote and recorded so long ago is still finding avid listeners even now.
+In recent years this record has caught fire with vinyl enthusiasts and record collectors around the world.
+It amazes me that music I wrote and recorded in 1984 is still finding enthusiastic listeners even now.
 Gallery of Air was reissued on the Incidental Music label in 2018, and sold out quickly.

 Part 5: Not So Serious Any More